rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-control-panel-user-guide-create-a-scaling-group.md

 ---
 node_id: 3784
-title: Rackspace Autoscale Control Panel User Guide - Create a scaling group
+title: Create a scaling group using the Autoscale Control Panel
 type: article
 created_date: '2013-11-18'
 created_by: Rackspace Support